beemorris/beemorris.github.io/_pages/cv.md

 * 2014: Research Volunteer
   * University of Florida
-  * Duties: I assisted with the coding of corpus data consisting of utterances from Korean Learners of English for a research project supervised by Dr. Stefanie Wulff.
+  * Duties Included: I assisted with the coding of corpus data consisting of utterances from Korean Learners of English for a research project supervised by Dr. Stefanie Wulff.

 Work Experience
 ======